Labo-Lacourse/stepmix/README.md

 A Python package following the scikit-learn API for model-based clustering and generalized mixture modeling (latent class/profile analysis) of continuous and categorical data.
 StepMix handles missing values through Full Information Maximum Likelihood (FIML) and provides multiple stepwise Expectation-Maximization (EM) estimation methods based on pseudolikelihood theory.
-Additional features include support for covariates and distal outcomes, various simulation utilities, and non-parametric bootstrapping, which allow inference in semi-supervised and unsupervised settings.
+Additional features include support for covariates and distal outcomes, various simulation utilities, and non-parametric bootstrapping, which allows inference in semi-supervised and unsupervised settings.